MichaelAHood/real_estate_recommender/README.md

 **code**

-1. `image_getter.py` - class that for easily getting an image url for a Zillow listing
+1. `image_getter.py` - class for easily getting an image url for a Zillow listing
 2. `learn_preferences.py` - the guts of the recommender system
 3. `load_transform.py` - class for loading data from MongoDB and transforming it for processing
 4. `pre_processing.py` - class to transform, normalize, and prep data for the recommender